virtio-win/kvm-guest-drivers-windows/Tools/debug/README.md

 ## Overview

 This PowerShell script is designed for comprehensive system diagnostics.
-It gathers a wide range of information, including system configuration, event logs, drivers, registry settings, update logs, services, uptime, processes, installed applications, installed KBs (knowledge base articles), network configuration, and optionally, memory dumps.
+It gathers a wide range of information, including system configuration, event logs, driver lists, SetupAPI logs, registry settings, update logs, services, uptime, processes, installed applications, installed KBs (knowledge base articles), network configuration, and optionally, memory dumps.

 The collected data is organized into two subfolders within the time-stamped summary folder, one for log and the other for dump. and then compressed into two ZIP archives correspondingly for easy sharing and analysis.